Laser-induced spectral diffusion of T centers in silicon nanophotonic devices

 Further, we investigate whether the spectral diffusion shows up at long wait time $\tau$.
 For $\tau$ up to 52.5~$\mu$s, we sweep the probe frequency $\omega$ and extract the linewidth (Fig.~\ref{fig3}d), showing that the conditional linewidth does not increase with wait time in this regime.
 For longer wait time $\tau$ up to 3~ms, we use the counts per pulse click rate (c.p.p.) at $\omega = \omega_0$ (Fig.~\ref{fig3}e) as a measure of how likely the T center frequency remains stable without drifting away, where the drift will cause a decrease in c.p.p..
 The c.p.p.$_\textrm{con}$ shows a slight increase within the errorbar for long wait times, suggesting no observable increase in conditional linewidth.
 In summary, up to $\tau=3$~ms, we do not observe spectral diffusion induced by the dark wait time.

 {}\textbf{Laser-induced spectral diffusion.} To investigate the cause of spectral diffusion, we modify the check-probe sequence and insert a perturb sequence in the middle.
 The perturb sequence consists of repeated laser pulses (Fig.~\ref{fig4}a), which has been observed to induce spectral diffusion in diamond and SiC \cite{Orphal-Kobin.2023.Schrödera1,Stolpe.2025.Taminiau}.
 First, we set the perturb laser frequency to be resonant with the center frequency of TC2 $\omega_T$, with individual pulse duration of 200~ns and period of 2.5~$\mu$s.
 The check pulse is resonant ($\omega_0=\omega_T$) and we sweep the frequency of the probe pulse to extract the conditional linewidth when clicks happen in both the check and probe windows.
 For perturb pulse number $N$ from 0 (no perturb pulse) to 9, the linewidth increases from 1.16~GHz to 2.98~GHz (Fig.~\ref{fig4}b), approaching the PLE linewidth.
 The corresponding line shapes (Fig.~\ref{fig4}c) change gradually from peaked to flattened with increasing $N$.
+At laser pulse number $N \leq 4$, the conditional linewidth $\gamma/2\pi$ increases linearly with the laser pulse at a rate of 1.45 GHz per microsecond of laser pulse (App.~\ref{app:rate}).
 The fluctuation of the linewidth at large $N$ results from the photon shot noise as the line shape flattens and the center frequencies accumulate less counts than small $N$ results.
 Additionally, we observe an increase of linewidth with increased perturb pulse power when keeping the duration and number of the perturb pulses (App.~\ref{app:Check-probe}).